aimanh04/PP5-scent_luxe/README.md

 <img src="readme/features//agile.png" alt="Agile Methodology">
 </details>
-The Healthy Recipes project followed Agile methodology, using iterative sprints to prioritize key features and improve based on user feedback.
+The ScentLuxe project followed Agile methodology, using iterative sprints to prioritize key features and improve based on user feedback.
 The MoSCoW method helped classify features, ensuring core functionalities like browsing, authentication, and recipe management were developed first.
 Continuous testing and refinements kept the platform user-friendly and responsive.

 #### MoSCoW